-How to Resize Selections in Photoshop with Transform Selection
+How to Resize a Selection in Photoshop with Transform Selection

 Learn how to resize a selection outline, including how to skew, distort and even warp your selection, without resizing the pixels inside it using the Transform Selection command in Photoshop!
 A step-by-step tutorial.

 Did you know that Photoshop has a feature that lets you resize a selection outline without resizing the pixels inside it?
 It's called Transform Selection.
 And in this tutorial, I show you how it works!

 I'm using Photoshop 2022 but Transform Selection has been around forever so any recent version will work.
 You can get the latest Photoshop version here.